Wheelchair competition gets going at US Open

 "We are athletes, one and the same as everybody else here," she said.
 "We work just as hard.
 We prepare just as well.
 It's just that we do things a little bit differently.
 But we are athletes, and that's what we want people to see."

 The players say it is hard for many of them to make a living solely by playing wheelchair tennis.
-The wheelchair athletes here are competing for $200,000 in total prize money, and the winners will take home less than a first-round loser receives in the main singles draw, said Wagner.
+The wheelchair athletes here are competing for $350,000 in total prize money, and the singles winners ($31,200 for men and women, $23,400 for the quad) will take home less than a first-round loser receives ($54,000) in the main singles draw, said Wagner.

 The players said the next big step for the sport will be to increase the size of the draws at major tournaments, so the money is spread among more players and fans aren't seeing the same 20 athletes over and over.